-If this would have accounted for more than, say, half the incidences, we would get $mn = O(mt + nt \log t)$ , or $t = \Omega(\min\{n, m/\log m\})$ , as claimed, and then the bound in the theorem would follow.
-We may thus ignore this term, and write which, by replacing $\varepsilon$ by another, still arbitrarily small $\varepsilon'$ , becomes the bound asserted in the theorem.
+If this would have accounted for more than, say, half the incidences, we would get mn = O(mt), or $t = \Omega(n)$, as claimed, and then (a much larger lower bound than) the bound in the theorem would follow.
+We may thus ignore this term, and write which, by replacing ε by another, still arbitrarily small ε' , becomes the bound asserted in the theorem (and is also smaller than the bound for the complementary situation treated above).